List of rail accidents (before 1880): 1873

 Scene of the Railroad Disaster at Meadow Brook, Rhode Island, a wood engraving from a sketch by Theodore R. Davis, published in Harper's Weekly, 10 May 1873.
 The accident occurred on 19 April 1873, at Wood River Junction.

-19 April – United States – A passenger train w as derailed at Meadow Brook, Rhode Island, near Wood River Junction, due to a bridge being washed away in a dam collapse.
+19 April – United States – A passenger train was derailed at Meadow Brook, Rhode Island, near Wood River Junction, due to a bridge being washed away in a dam collapse.
 Nine passengers were killed.